MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-sparkline-to-your-report-report-builder.md

 1. Select **Design** to return to design view.

-2. Select the table so gray bars appear above and next to the table.
-Those are the column and row handles
+2. Select the table so gray bars appear above the table and next to it.
+Those bars are the column and row handles

 3. Point to the line between column handles so that the cursor changes into a double arrow.
 Drag the **Product** column so that the product name displays on one line.

 4. Select **Run** to preview your report and see if you made it wide enough.

 ## <a name="Title"></a>8.
 (Optional) Add a report title
 A report title appears at the top of the report.
-You can place the report title in a report header or if the report does not use one, in a text box at the top of the report body.
-In this tutorial, you will use the text box that is automatically placed at the top of the report body.
+You can place the report title in a report header or if the report doesn't use one, in a text box at the top of the report body.
+In this tutorial, you use the text box that is automatically placed at the top of the report body.

 The text can be further enhanced by applying different font styles, sizes, and colors to phrases and individual characters of the text.
 For more information, see [Format text in a text box in paginated reports (Report Builder)](../reporting-services/report-design/format-text-in-a-text-box-report-builder-and-ssrs.md).